Ada-Developers-Academy/core-projects/pygame-blob/intro.md

 ## Tutorial

-The tutorial will be done independently on day 1 of the project.
-We'll follow this tutorial on [pythonprogramming.net](https://pythonprogramming.net/object-oriented-programming-introduction-intermediate-python-tutorial/).
+We will follow this tutorial on [pythonprogramming.net](https://pythonprogramming.net/object-oriented-programming-introduction-intermediate-python-tutorial/).

 ## Initial Set Up